 Nowadays, there are many vegan milk options.
 You can choose between almond, oat, soy, rice, cashews, or even coconut milk.

-On the other hand, you can buy vegan milk that is fortified with calcium.
-Fortified non-dairy milk may contain even more calcium than cow’s milk.
+Actually, fortified non-dairy milk may contain even more calcium than cow’s milk.

 There are so many non-dairy sources of calcium